 In Cognitive Behavioral Therapy (CBT), therapists help patients recognize unhealthy patterns in thought and behavior that may be perpetuating negative self-image or ineffective communication styles.
 Then, therapists work to replace those patterns with more functional ones.

-Activities that invite success and allow clients to see their progress and capability can help to reconstruct self image.
-Strengthening, for example, offers clients the opportunity to improve their physical condition and observe progress.
+Activities that invite success and allow patients to see their progress and capability can help to reconstruct self image.
+Strengthening, for example, offers patients the opportunity to improve their physical condition and observe progress.
 Yoga also offers this, but with additional focus on achieving peace and relaxation, as well as empathy for oneself and the body.

-Through a holistic approach to healing, rehab and other addiction treatment services can move to improve clients’ self-esteem and communication skills.
+Through a holistic approach to healing, rehab and other addiction treatment services can move to improve patients’ self-esteem and communication skills.